HPAC/LinearAlgebra-Awareness-Benchmark/Exp2-Matrix-Chains/README.md

-### Performance
+### Experiment 2: Optimization of Matrix Chains

-Single threaded Execution time (in sec) on Intel AVX-2 x86 CPU.
+**Performance measurements:** Single threaded Execution time (in sec) on Intel AVX-2 x86 CPU.
 We report the median of 20 stable repetitions.

 #### Right to Left Parenthesization